 The best solution here is to call on the expertise of experienced real estate professionals who can tell you whether the seller’s expectations are reasonable or not – before you make an offer.

-Buying a home in Los Angeles is a lengthy process even when everything goes smoothly.
+Buying a home in Riverside is a lengthy process even when everything goes smoothly.
 It may help, then, to know about these reasons a seller might back out on your offer.